Homeward Bound Pets is always in need of volunteers! Volunteers are what make us thrive. There are many different opportunities available.

 We accept all recyclable pop bottles, pop cans, and 10¢ plastic water bottles at our thrift shop 24/7 as well as your used printer toner and/or ink cartridges.
 We are always in need of volunteers to help transport and/or coordinate the collection and redemption of these items.

 Keeping our grounds in good shape

 If you love working outside, we have grass to mow, flowers to plant and tend to, shrubbery to prune, and weeds to pull.
 Release your “inner gardener” and even get to pet a cat or two; don’t forget to give the dogs a scratch behind their ears!

 Sharing your special knowledge and talents

-We are always looking for people willing to share their expertise in grant writing, marketing and promotion, graphic design, photography, web maintenance, carpentry, plumbing, electrical work, and more.
-Those who love to sew can make bedding for our feline and canine residents, who love having soft, comfy bedding to snuggle into when a quick nap is next on their daily schedule.
+We are always looking for people willing to share their expertise in grant writing, marketing and promotion, graphic design, photography, website maintenance, carpentry, plumbing, electrical work, and more.
+Those who love to sew can make bedding for our feline and canine residents who love having soft, comfy bedding to snuggle into when a quick nap is next on their daily schedule.